Home Group estate

 Are my neighbours causing nuisance or do they have a different lifestyle?

-We take your reports of anti-social behaviour (ASB) and nuisance noise seriously, which is why we follow this set of commitments:
+We take your reports of anti-social behaviour and nuisance noise seriously, which is why we follow this set of commitments:

 How long will it take us to investigate?